yelbachir/multgam_pkg/README.md

 The package is under development.
 For
 Convergence criteria are conservative

-## 4. Bugs
+## 4. Bugs, clarifications and suggestions
-Bugs can be reported to the maintainer at yousra.elbachir@gmail.com by sending an email with:
+- Bugs can be reported to the maintainer at yousra.elbachir@gmail.com by sending an email with:
-- subject: multgam: bugs,
+-- subject: multgam: bugs,
-- content: a reproducible example and a simple description of the problem.
+-- content: a reproducible example and a simple description of the problem.
+- Further details for using the package or suggestions for additional extensions can be requested to the maintainer.

 ## 5. Citation
 Acknowledge the use of `multgam` by citing the paper El-Bachir and Davison (2019).